 Dr. Moore is an emeritus faculty member after serving on the faculty for 20 years.
 He was appointed the Marcus Professor of Pediatric Studies since joining the faculty of The New England College of Optometry in 1997.

 Prior to joining the college, he was director of Pediatric Contact Lens and Screening Services in the Department of Ophthalmology at Children’s Hospital Boston for 22 years.
 While at Children’s Hospital, he developed techniques for fitting contact lenses to infants with congenital cataracts, at the time the leading cause of blindness in newborns.
 In 1993, he became the first optometrist to receive a faculty appointment at Harvard Medical School.
-He established the first eye clinic at the Martha Elliot Health Center, a satellite of Children’s Hospital Boston and now part of the New England Eye Institute network, in 1975.
+He established the first eye clinic at the Martha Elliot Health Center, a satellite of Children’s Hospital Boston and now part of the NECO Clinical Network, in 1975.